caballa/covenant/README.md

 `build/tools/covenant --help`

-The format of the CFLs is a bit inconvenient for now.
-This is an example:
+This is an example that shows the format of the CFLs:

     ; this is a comment